-A University of Minnesota student posted this video on the university sub-Reddit earlier this week.
-The video shows the student riding an electric scooter on the University Avenue Southeast and 17th Avenue Southeast near campus without the right of way when a car strikes him.
-The student acknowledges in the post’s comments that he was responsible for the crash but that the scooter or car were not damaged in the accident.
-“As I was going down University Ave in the right bike lane, I had a slight thought in my head that I could make it across the intersection and make it onto the sidewalk of 17th Ave.”
-Fortunately he wasn’t seriously injured.
+A University of Minnesota student recently posted this video on the university sub-Reddit.
+The video shows the student riding an electric scooter on University Avenue Southeast and 17th Avenue Southeast.
+He was near campus without the right of way when a car hit him on his scooter.
+The student acknowledges in the post’s comments that he was responsible for the crash.
+Fortunately, neither the scooter nor car were damaged in the accident.
+“As I was going down University Ave in the right bike lane, I had a slight thought in my head that I could make it across the intersection and onto the sidewalk of 17th Ave.”
+Fortunately, he wasn’t seriously injured.

-When asked for comment by WCCO news, a university spokesperson referred to campus rules for electric scooter use, including using available bike lanes and obeying traffic laws.
-This is a good reminder to be respectful of the driving conditions when riding a scooter on busy roads.
+When asked for comment by WCCO news, a university spokesperson referred to campus rules for electric scooter use.
+The rules include using available bike lanes and obeying traffic laws.
+This is a good reminder for everyone riding a scooter to be respectful of the driving conditions on busy roads.
 It is dangerous enough as it is with so many distracted drivers on the road.

-At the Rochlin Law Firm, our lawyers represent people every year who have been on a scooter hit by a car or a bicycle hit by a car.
-Many of these accident cause serious injuries.
-We make sure the medical bills are paid, lost wages are reimbursed, and our clients are fully compensated for their injuries.
+At the Rochlin Law Firm, our lawyers regularly represent people who have been on a scooter hit by a car or a bicycle hit by a car.
+In our cases, it is the car that causes the accident.
+Usually, it is just momentary distraction of the driver that causes the accident.
+Unfortunately, many of these accidents cause serious injuries.